 Structurally, the Mississippi Summer Project is organized and run by COFO, the Council of Federated Organizations, a coalition of SNCC, CORE, NAACP, and SCLC, with SNCC's Bob Moses as Director and CORE's Dave Dennis as second in command.

 Some 75 to 80% of the Summer Project staff is provided by SNCC.
 At this time, SNCC has around 120 field secretaries working in a number of southern states.
 Roughly 80% of the staff are Black, 20% are white, with a few Latinos and Asians.
-For the Summer Project, four out of five SNCC staff are deployed to Mississippi leaving only skeleton crews keeping projects alive in Alabama, Georgia, Virginia, and Arkansas.
+For the Summer Project, four out of five SNCC staff are deployed to Mississippi leaving only skeleton crews keeping projects alive in Alabama, Georgia, Maryland, and Arkansas.

 SNCC Executive Secretary James Forman later wrote of SNCC in this period: